 - GREEDY The contraction within each term will be optimized greedily.
-This should only be used for inputs having terms containing many factors by a very dense pattern. - BEST The global minimum of each tensor contraction will be found by the advanced algorithm in gristmill.
-And only the optimal contraction(s) will be kept for the summation optimization. - SEARCHED The same strategy as BEST will be attempted for the optimization of contractions.
-But all evaluations searched in the optimization process will be kept and considered in subsequent summation optimizations. - ALL All possible contraction sequences will be considered for all terms.
+This accelerates the optimization with big sacrifice of the result quality.
+So it should only be used for inputs having terms containing many factors by a very dense pattern. - OPT The global minimum of each tensor contraction will be found by the advanced algorithm in gristmill.
+And only the optimal contraction(s) will be kept for the sum optimization. - TRAV The same strategy as OPT will be attempted for the optimization of contractions.
+But all evaluations traversed in the optimization process will be kept and considered in subsequent summation optimizations. - EXHAUST All possible parenthesizations will be considered for all terms.
 This can be extremely slow.
 But it might be helpful for problems having terms all with manageable number of factors.